First Read's Morning Clips: Analyzing the GOP Health Plan

 And here’s Leigh Ann Caldwell and Kasie Hunt on the battle of Trump vs. Rand Paul.

-The Washington Post’s Greg Sargent writes that the states set the lost the most under Graham-Cassidy have A LOT of potentially vulnerable House Republicans (especially in California and New York) who are up for re-election next year.
+The Washington Post’s Greg Sargent writes that the states set to lose the most under Graham-Cassidy have A LOT of potentially vulnerable House Republicans (especially in California and New York) who are up for re-election next year.

 The Washington Post looks at this question: Is Bernie Sanders’ single-payer push to blame for the renewed momentum for Obamacare repeal, or could the Republicans’ moves end up helping the Vermont senator’s cause?